-\subsection{Different types of adaptations}
+\subsection{Different Types of Adaptations}

-In our earlier SLR on AUIs for chronic disease support \cite{wang2023adaptive}, we compiled a comprehensive list of adaptations implemented in chronic disease-related applications by researchers.
+In the earlier SLR on AUIs for chronic disease-related applications \cite{wang2023adaptive} compiled a comprehensive taxonomy of adaptation implemented by researchers to support users in managing chronic diseases.
 Our aim with this survey is to discern the users' perspectives regarding the significance and value attributed to these adaptations.
 Our survey revealed a diversity of preferences among the respondents, with no singular adaptation type dominating over others.
-Content complexity (59\%) and graphic design (58\%) emerged as the most prevalent, closely followed by interface elements rearrangement (47\%) and multimodal interaction (46\%).
+Content complexity (59\%) and graphic design (58\%) emerged as the most prevalent, closely followed by the rearrangement of the interface elements (47\%) and multimodal interaction (46\%).
 In contrast, the sound effects exhibited the lowest frequency among the listed adaptations (28\%) (see Table \ref{tab:surveyaspects}).
-This finding is not consistent with prevailing trends in existing AUI studies within the domain of chronic diseases \cite{wang2023adaptive}.
-Our SLR underscored graphic design (presentation adaptation) as the predominant adaptation type, which encompassed layout, font size, colour, and theme adjustments, while other adaptation types received comparatively less attention.
-However, our survey findings highlighted users' significant emphasis on content adaptation and some types of behaviour adaptation.
-The difference in research trends and user preferences offers valuable information on the types of adaptation preferred by users.
-It underscores the importance of aligning researchers' efforts with user preferences and priorities to ensure the effective design and implementation of adaptive user interfaces in chronic disease management applications.
+This finding is not consistent with the dominant trends in existing AUI studies in the domain of chronic diseases \cite{wang2023adaptive}, where the SLR emphasized graphic design (presentation adaptation), as the predominant adaptation type; however, the survey findings highlighted the significant emphasis of users on content adaptation and some types of behavior adaptation.
+It highlights the significance of synchronizing researchers' initiatives with user needs and priorities to guarantee the efficient design and application of AUIs in chronic disease management tools.